pkp/pkp-docs/getting-found-staying-found/en/getting-found-staying-found.md

 [Digital Preservation initiatives](https://en.wikipedia.org/wiki/List_of_digital_preservation_initiatives)

-For more information on the DOAJ application process, please see [Appendix; DOAJ](https://docs.pkp.sfu.ca/getting-found-staying-found/en/getting-found-appendix-1-DOAJ).
+For more information on the DOAJ application process, please see [Appendix 1: DOAJ](./getting-found-appendix-1-DOAJ).